Believe in yourself, and you can achieve anything! The sky is the limit!

-Obviously, it’s great to believe in yourself and your abilities, but like anything, there are caveats and limitations.
+It’s great to believe in yourself and your abilities, but there are caveats and limitations, like anything.

 Second, be realistic.
 No amount of believing in yourself will give you the ability to fly.
-It’s fine to set lofty goals, but be sure to consider your skills and abilities first.
-You don’t want your goals to be so lofty that they are impossible to obtain.
+Setting lofty goals is OK, but consider your skills and abilities first.
+You don’t want your dreams to be so high they are impossible to achieve.

 Believe in Yourself Quotes

 Venus Williams is one of the greatest athletes of our generation.
 Unfortunately, she met a lot of resistance for being so great in a sport dominated by white men.
-Her and her sister faced adversity in their rise to fame, but they never let it get to them.
-They believed in themselves, even when some people called that “attitude”.
+She and her sister faced adversity in their rise to fame but never let it get to them.
+They believed in themselves, even when some called that “attitude.”

 Whatever you want in life, other people are going to want it too.
 Believe in yourself enough to accept the idea that you have an equal right to it.

 Diane Sawyer paved the way for women in broadcasting.
-At a time when no other women were taken seriously as news anchors, she believed in herself.
-She broke the glass ceiling in news and became the first woman to host the prestigious 60 minutes.
+She believed in herself when no other women were taken seriously as news anchors.
+She broke the glass ceiling in the news and became the first woman to host the prestigious 60 Minutes.

-Sawyer realized that she had an equal right to a career in broadcasting, and she set her mind to accomplish it.
+Sawyer realized that she had an equal right to a career in broadcasting and set her mind to accomplishing it.

 -Vincent Van Gogh

 Believe in love.
 Believe in magic.
-Hell, believe in Santa Clause.
+Hell, believe in Santa Claus.
 Believe in others.
 Believe in yourself.
 Believe in your dreams.
 If you don’t, who will?

 -Jon Bon Jovi

-If you don’t believe in yourself and your own dreams, who will?
+If you don’t believe in yourself and your dreams, who will?
 That is the absolute truth.
 You are the owner of your own life.
-You know what you are capable of.
+You know what you are capable of accomplishing.
 So why not believe in yourself and go after it?
 No one else will do it for you.